RecRanger/armory-recovery-lib/experiments/README.md

 To re-implement the KDF in Python 3, we needed to generate test cases from the original C code.

+The "experiments" in this folder aren't really meant to be executed, especially not in installations of this library.

 ## Development Notes
 * The Armory KDF function is not implement anywhere other than the C++ code.
 * To get unit test cases of the KDF function: